Grawnya/f1-dublin-race-ticket-booking-system/README.md

 > ![Profile on a Mobile](documentation/profile_mobile.png)

 If the user has already created a profile, by opening the profile page, it will preload the information and enable the user to edit their previously entered details.

+Note that the details themselves, added to the `WebsiteUser` model, will not be used in the `Ticket` model.
+This is due to enabling the user to alter their details, which will be shared on the ticket.
+Therefore, the user will not have to input the same data twice into 2 different models to protect their privacy, as inputting the same data twice is poor practice.
 \
 &nbsp;